-The Associate in Science Degree in Nursing provides entry-level opportunities for students to begin a career as a Registered Nurse as well as a foundation for life-long learning.
-Registered Nurses provide for the physical, mental, spiritual, and emotional needs of their patients.
-RNs are advocates and health educators for patients, families and communities.
-They educate people to take proactive measures to ensure they live a healthier life.
+The Associate in Science Degree in Nursing program prepares students with the knowledge and skills needed to begin a rewarding career as a Registered Nurse as well a strong foundation for baccalaureate education and lifelong learning.
+Graduates of the program are eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
+Registered Nurses (RNs) provide for the physical, mental, spiritual, and emotional needs of their patients.
+RNs are advocates and health educators for patients, families, and communities.

 The Associate in Science Degree in Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).